Kyoko Matsuoka

 Kyoko Matsuoka (March 12, 1935 – January 25, 2022; 松岡享子) was a Japanese librarian, translator, and expert in children's literature.
-She is known for her own children's books, of which she wrote more than 200 in her lifetime, as well as translations of works for young readers, particularly her translation of the of the classic Paddington Bear series.
+She is known for her own children's books, of which she wrote more than 200 in her lifetime, as well as translations of works for young readers, particularly her translation of the classic Paddington Bear series.

 After working at the Enoch Pratt Free Library in Baltimore, Maryland, and the Osaka Municipal Central Library, she founded the Matsunomi Bunko, a private children's library.
 When Matsunomi and three other libraries joined to form the Tokyo Children's Library in 1974, she became founding director of the organization.
 She remained honorary chair of the library until her death in 2022.

 In 2021, she was designated a Person of Cultural Merit.

 Early life and education

 Kyoko Matsuoka was born in Kobe, in Japan's Hyogo Prefecture, in 1935.
 Her parents had moved from Wakayama Prefecture to Kobe, where her father worked for a steamship company.

 After graduating from Hyogo Prefectural Kobe High School, she studied English and children's literature at Kobe College, graduating in 1957.
 She then attended Keio University in Tokyo, where working at the campus library led her to decide on a career as a children's librarian.
 After graduating in 1960, she traveled to study in the United States, completing a master's degree at Western Michigan University three years later.